stephanienguyen2020/memetron/frontend/README.md

 ### **🛠 Betting Marketplace**

-The **Betting Marketplace** on HedgeFi introduces a new way to engage with market speculation.
+The **Betting Marketplace** on MemeTron introduces a new way to engage with market speculation.
 Users can place bets on meme coin trends, price movements, and major events, all directly through Twitter.
-Simply **tag @HedgeFi in a tweet** with your bet, and our system will automatically process and secure the funds using **smart contracts**.
+Simply **tag @MemeTron in a tweet** with your bet, and our system will automatically process and secure the funds using **smart contracts**.
 This ensures that all bets are **fair, transparent, and securely held in escrow** until the outcome is determined.
 Once the event concludes, **payouts are executed automatically**.
 This marketplace transforms market speculation into an interactive and secure betting system, **backed by on-chain verification**.

 ### **🚀 Meme Coin Launch Pad**

-For those looking to **create their own meme coins**, HedgeFi's **Launch Pad** provides a **user-friendly interface** that makes the process **accessible to anyone, regardless of technical expertise**.
+For those looking to **create their own meme coins**, MemeTron's **Launch Pad** provides a **user-friendly interface** that makes the process **accessible to anyone, regardless of technical expertise**.
 Users can configure their **token's details**, such as name, supply, and liquidity settings, all within a guided workflow.
 Our **AI-powered branding assistant** helps generate a **unique token concept**, including **logos and promotional content**.
 Once the setup is complete, the token can be **deployed instantly**, with all transactions **secured on-chain**.
-HedgeFi simplifies the **entire process** of token creation, making launching a new meme coin as easy as filling out a form.
+MemeTron simplifies the **entire process** of token creation, making launching a new meme coin as easy as filling out a form.

 ### **📊 AI-Powered Research & Trading Tools**

 Meme coin trading requires staying ahead of trends, identifying early opportunities, and making informed decisions.
-HedgeFi's **AI-powered Research Agent** acts as your **personal trading assistant**, designed to help users navigate the constantly changing landscape.
+MemeTron's **AI-powered Research Agent** acts as your **personal trading assistant**, designed to help users navigate the constantly changing landscape.

 - **Real-time market insights**: Track meme coin trends, monitor **Google search volumes**, and analyze **social media engagement** across **Twitter, Reddit, and Telegram**.
 - **Early-stage coin detection**: Scans **Pump.fun** and other platforms to **identify new meme coin launches** before they trend.